Volkswagen maintenance: cost, plans and service schedule

 If we again look at the Volkswagen Tiguan, we see that common issues include carbon buildup in the intake system, fuel pressure sensor failure and muffler failure.

-These repairs aren’t a huge deal compared with engine or transmission replacements.
-However, the problem with Volkswagens is that a specialized technician is often required to fix them.
+These repairs aren’t as significant as engine or transmission replacements.
+However, Volkswagens often require a specialized technician to fix them.

 Author’s note: As a professional mechanic, I’ve worked on many VW models that ended up needing to go to the dealer or someone who specializes in European models simply because the problem required special diagnostic tools.
 If this is the case with whatever repair you face, the cost could go up significantly.

-The good news is that new Volkswagens come with a 4-year/50,000-mile factory warranty.
+The good news is that new Volkswagens come with a 4-year/50,000-mile manufacturer’s warranty.
 That means if a covered component breaks during this period, you won’t have to pay for parts or labor.

 A warranty doesn’t always take care of all of your expenses, though.